ztjhz/Hash-Table-in-C/README.md

 2. How to use double hashing to handle collisions

-3. How to resizing the hashtable when load is above 0.7 or below 0.1
+3. How to resize the hashtable when load is above 0.7 or below 0.1

 4. How to implement a basic hash algorithm:

-   - Converts the string to a large integer
+   - Convert the string to a large integer

    - Reduce the size of the integer to a fixed range by taking its remainder mod the hash table size